salesforce-ux/design-system/README.md

 ### Running the Development Environment:

-If you've just installed the project, you will need to run `npm run full-start` to first perform a full build, which is necessary for Storybook to operate.
+The Storybook development environment can be started by running `npm start`

-Whenever you add or remove a component, you'll want to perform this full-start.
-Otherwise, you can just run `npm start` to start the Storybook server without a build.
+Whenever you add, remove, or alter a component's css annotation metadata, you'll need to restart Storybook to see those changes.

 ### Configuring Node and NVM

 Node v12 is recommended for use with the Design System repository, and [NVM](http://nvm.sh/) is the recommended choice for managing multiple versions of Node on your computer.

 A .nvmrc file is included in this project to aid in local development.
 To utilize it for setting your project's node version, run `nvm use` in the root of the directory.
 Additionally, you can set up a deeper shell integration for automatically invoking the nvmrc file when you change into the project directory by
 [following these instructions](https://github.com/nvm-sh/nvm#deeper-shell-integration).

 ## Developing in Storybook